 For embellishing I added Die Cuts and Cardstock Stickers from the Pinkfresh Studio | Let Your Heart Decide Collection and also a Leatherette Sticker from the Pinkfresh Studio | Dream On Collection.
 I tried to create a visual triangle with all of the embellishments while keeping the same color scheme going on in each embellishment cluster.

-Now you can take a look my YouTube Process Video!
+Now you can take a look at my YouTube Process Video!

-This post contains affiliate links, meaning I will receive a commission (at no cost to you) from some of the items purchased these links.
+This blog post contains affiliate links.
+This means I will receive a commission (at no cost to you) from items purchased from those links.